SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 	driver quit
 ```

-Finally, our test method will be rewrited as follows:
+Finally, our test method will be rewritten as follows:
 ```
 PharoOrgTest >> testTitleOfPharoPage
 	self assert: 'Pharo - Welcome to Pharo!' equals: driver getTitle.